-Date of Shareholders' Resolution Particulars July 08, 1987 Change in name of the Company from Specialty Coatings Private Limited to Ambani Organics July 08, 1987 Private Limited.
-September 30, 1993 Increase in Authorized Capital from ₹ 1,00,000 to ₹ 10,00,000 divided into 1,00,000 equity September 30, 1993 shares of \gtrless 10 each.
-May 06, 2008 Increase in Authorized Capital from ₹ 10,00,000 to ₹ 25,00,000 divided into 2,50,000 equity May 00, 2008 shares of \gtrless 10 each.
-September 30, 2009 Increase in Authorized Capital from ₹ 25,00,000 to ₹ 60,00,000 divided into 6,00,000 equity September 50, 2009 shares of ₹10 each.
-August 25, 2010 Increase in Authorized Capital from ₹ 60,00,000 to ₹ 75,00,000 divided into 7,50,000 equity shares of ₹ 10 each.
-January 12, 2011 Increase in Authorized Capital from ₹ 75,00,000 to ₹ 2,00,00,000 divided into 20,00,000 equity shares of ₹ 10 each.
-November 20, 2012 Increase in Authorized Capital from \gtrless 2,00,00,000 to \gtrless 4,00,00,000 divided into 40,00,000 equity shares of \gtrless 10 each.
-December 30, 2017 Conversion of Company from Private Limited to Public Limited.
-Conversion of Company from Private Limited to Public Limited.
-Change in Objects clause - Deletion of Clause III (A)(1) which read as "To formulate, process, manufacture, laminate, export, import deal in surface coating and intermediates, adhesives, sealants and caulking agents, gums, solvents, resist thermo sets, rubbers, polymers, p.v.c., and expanded plastics."
-And insertion of the following clause: To formulate, process, manufacture, laminate, export, import, deal in surface coatings and intermediates, adhesives, sealants and caulking agents, gums, starch, dyestuffs, dyers, extenders, pigments, solvents, resins, thermosets, rubber and rubbers related products, Metal octoate, Metal stratus polymers, P.V.C. and expanded plastics and to carry on such business via e-commerce.
-To carry on in India or anywhere else the business of designers, fabricators, decorators, for all type of projects and to provide all kinds of services connected with the above.
-To carry on business of suppliers of plant, machinery and equipment, stores , tools, gadgets, devices, contraptions, instruments, spares and components, and to develop acquire, business, in India and abroad as manufactures, traders, distributers, dealers, exporters, importers, brokers, stockiest & commission agents of branded garments, apparels, textiles, footwear, accessories, fashion jewellery, gadgets, appliances, spare parts, computer hardware, software, leather and leather products, equipments, apparels, textiles, footwear, accessories, fashion jewellery, games, appliances, spare partaus and other all types of, wool, silk, yarn, fibers, paper & paper products, household, domestic automobiles, products, enemit and ceramic tiles, bricks, other building materials, pesticides, glass & glassware, tyres and tubes, cement, fertilizers, iron & steel, ferrous & no ferrous metals, electronic toys, game are necessary for furtherance of the objects specified in clause 3(a) are:-" 4.
-Deletion of Clause III(C) of the Objects Clause.
-5. Altering the Liability Clause from "The liability of the Company is limited" to "The liability of the Members is limited and this liability is limited to the amount unpaid, if any, on the shares held by them."
-April 07, 2018 Increasing the Authorized Capital from ₹ 4,00,00,000 to ₹ 7,00,00,000 divided into 70,00,000 equity shares of ₹ 10 each.
+coatings and intermediates, paints and intermediates, adhesives, sealants and caulking agents, gums, starch, dyestuffs, dyers, extenders, pigments, solvents, resins, thermosets, rubber and rubbers related products, Metal octoate, Metal stratus polymers, P.V.C. and expanded plastics and to carry on such business via e-commerce.
+2. To carry on in India or anywhere else the business of designers, fabricators, decorators, furnishers, landscapers, upholsters, woodworkers, consultants, dealers and contractors for all type of projects and to provide all kinds of services connected with the above.
+3. To carry on business of suppliers of plant, machinery and equipment, stores, tools, gadgets, devices, contraptions, instruments, spares and components, and to develop acquire, business, companies, services and public bodies and Government.
+4. To carry on the business in India and abroad as manufacturers, traders, distributers, dealers, exporters, importers, brokers, stockiest & commission agents of branded garments, apparels, textiles, footwear, accessories, fashion jewellery, gadgets, appliances, spare parts, computer hardware, software, leather and leather products, gold, silver, diamonds, precious stones & jewellery, copper, commercial, industrial products, household, domestic automobiles, products, engineering products, equipments, apparatus and other all types of, wool, silk, yarn, fibers, paper & paper products, plastics and lastic products, marble, granites, cement and ceramic tiles, bricks, other building materials, pesticides, glass & glassware, tyres and tubes, cement, fertilizers, iron & steel, ferrous & non ferrous metals, electronic toys, games, telephones, web based solutions and internet portals or any other merchandise and to carry on such business via e-commerce."
+3. Deleting the heading of Clause III(B) of the Objects Clause, "The objects incidental or ancillary to the attainment of the main objects are:-" and replacing it with "Matters which are necessary for furtheran April 07, 2018 Increasing the Authorized Capital from \gtrless 4,00,00,000 to \gtrless 7,00,000 divided into 70,00,000 equity shares of \gtrless 10 each.

 The Forms filed by the Company for increasing the Authorized Capital to \gtrless 10,00,000 divided into 1,00,000 equity shares of \gtrless 10 each, vide special resolution dated September 30, 1993, is not available with the Company due to the fire that occurred at the Registered Office on February 25, 2015.
-For details please see the Chapter titled - "Risk Factors" beginning on page no. 10 of this Prospectus.
+For details please see the Chapter titled - "Risk Factors" beginning on page no. 10 of this Draft Prospectus.